GishanDaminduDK/Skyline-Game-Spring-Backend/README.md

 # Spring_bc_skyline
  sdc_project_semester_06

- <br>**For player username and password, please use  player username and player API key to store their credentials inside of the database.**
+ <br>**For player username and password, please use  player username and player API key to store their credentials inside of the database.
+Every player's username and password must be saved by admistration team of game**
  <br> To save player details use this POST API, http://localhost:8081/api/v1/player/savePlayer
 <br> Example request body,
 ```bash